999Marv/marcy-js-video-game-lab/README.md

 ### Check for a Collision!

 There are certains bounds *for each arrow key press* where the square should not be able to move in that direction anymore.
 For example, if `square.style.left` is `"0px"`, then it should not be able to move anymore in the left direction.
 If `square.style.top` is `0px`, then it can't move up anymore.
-You will have to do some math to figure out what the other two bounds.
+You will have to do some math to figure out the other two bounds.
 The total dimensions of the black box are `350px` by `350px`.
 The dimensions of our square is `50px` by `50px`.

 ### Change the Color of our Square